Meet our Therapists

 Dr. Joe Giorgio, PsyD

 I identify as an Italian American, cis male (he/his), married to a woman.
-I have served those who served our country, working for the Department of Veteran Affairs for the past 10 years.

 How do I know if my therapist is a good fit?